willy-it-wonka/PostgreSQL-practice-with-Docker/README.md

    docker exec -it <container_name> bash
    ```
    If you see the `#` prompt, you are logged into the container's shell and have access to its environment.\
-   Connect to the PostgreSQL database in the container using the data defined in `docker-compose`:
+4. Connect to the PostgreSQL database in the container using the credentials defined in `docker-compose`:
    ```
    psql -U admin -d postgres_db
    ```